prashanth-sys/tracking/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+ ###
+ In the assignment created courier tracking system using react and node.js sqlite3 used API to login authenticated user and routing and jwt token and query parameters